jibsirirak/React-SalesApp/README.md

 # Sales App
  >Sales App is Online course sales app.
 Use react framework.\
- This is my project in online course .\
+ This is my project in online course.

 <!-- ## Table of Contents
 * [General Info](#general-information)